dipetkov/eems/bed2diffs/README.md

 `bed2diffs` is a small program that reads genetic data in plink binary format (i.e., from a set of bed/bim/fam files) and computes the average genetic dissimilarity matrix.

-It has been tested on a Linux machine only.

 ### Compilation

-`bed2diffs` requires `libplinkio` and OpenMP.

-* `bed2diffs` uses the [libplinkio](https://github.com/fadern/libplinkio) library to read genotypes in plink binary format.
+`bed2diffs` uses the [libplinkio](https://github.com/fadern/libplinkio) library to read genotypes in plink binary format.

-* `bed2diffs` uses OpenMP to parallelize the computation of the pairwise differences `diffs`.
+Optionally, `bed2diffs` uses OpenMP to parallelize the computation of the pairwise differences `diffs`.
 Multithreading is useful if the data contains millions of SNPs.
+Choose the `src` directory to compile `bed2diffs` with OpenMP support; otherwise choose the `src-wout-openmp` directory.

-After obtaining `libplinkio`, update the path to PLINKIO in the Makefile and run `make linux`.
+After obtaining `libplinkio`, update the path to PLINKIO in the Makefile and run `make linux` on a Linux machine or `make darwin` on a Mac.

 ### Usage